alexhkurz/coronavirus-in-R/lessons/lesson-01/lesson-01.md

     View(mydata[138,1:2])

-When I do this, I see "Italy" in the upper left window of Rstudio.
-So I found the correct row.
+I see "Italy" in the upper left window of Rstudio, verifying that I found the correct row.

 Ok, now we can extract some data from this row.
 Let us extract the last 30 days and save the result in a **variable** `deaths_italy':